The MySQL Connector/NET supports connection pooling for better performance and

-Starting with MySQL Connector/Net 6.2, there is a background job that runs every three minutes and removes connections from pool that have been idle (unused) for more than three minutes.
+Starting with Connector/NET 6.2, there is a background job that runs every three minutes and removes connections from pool that have been idle (unused) for more than three minutes.
 The pool cleanup frees resources on both client and server side.
 This is because on the client side every connection uses a socket, and on the server side every connection uses a socket and a thread.

 Prior to this change, connections were never removed from the